1. Software Toolchain Setup

 A more sophisticated testbench using VUnit is available in a separate repository: https://github.com/stnolting/neorv32-vunit

-A plain-VHDL (no third-party libraries) testbench (sim/neorv32_tb.vhd) can be used for simulating and testing the processor.
-This testbench features a 100MHz clock and enables all optional peripheral and CPU extensions.
+A plain-VHDL testbench without any third-party libraries / dependencies (sim/neorv32_tb.vhd) can be used for simulating and testing the processor and all its configurations.
+This testbench features clock and reset generators and enables all optional peripheral and CPU extensions.
+The processor check program (sw/example/processor_check) is develop in close relation to the default testbench in order to test all primary processor functions.

 The simulation setup is configured via the "User Configuration" section located right at the beginning of the testbench architecture.
-Each configuration constant provides comments to explain the functionality.
+Each configuration generic provides a default value and a comments to explain the functionality.
+Basically, these configuration generics represent most of the processor’s top generics.

 UART output during simulation

-Data written to the NEORV32 UART0 / UART1 transmitter is send to a virtual UART receiver implemented as part of the testbench.
-Received chars are send to the simulator console and are also stored to a log file (neorv32.testbench_uart0.out for UART0, neorv32.testbench_uart1.out for UART1) inside the simulation’s home folder.
+Data written to the NEORV32 UART0 / UART1 transmitter is send to a virtual UART receiver implemented as part of the default testbench.
+The received chars are send to the simulator console and are also stored to a log file (neorv32_tb.uart0_rx.out for UART0, neorv32_tb.uart1_rx.out for UART1) inside the simulator’s home folder.
 Please note that printing via the native UART receiver takes a lot of time.
 For faster simulation console output see section Faster Simulation Console Output.

 When printing data via the physical UART the communication speed will always be based on the configured BAUD rate.
 For a simulation this might take some time.
-To have faster output you can enable the simulation mode for UART0/UART1 (see section Documentation: Primary Universal Asynchronous Receiver and Transmitter (UART0)).
+To have faster output you can enable the simulation mode for UART0/UART1 (see section https://stnolting.github.io/neorv32/#_primary_universal_asynchronous_receiver_and_transmitter_uart0).

 You can "automatically" enable the simulation mode of UART0/UART1 when compiling an application.
-In this case, the "real" UART0/UART1 transmitter unit is permanently disabled.
-To enable the simulation mode just compile and install your application and add UART?_SIM_MODE to the compiler’s USER_FLAGS variable (do not forget the -D suffix flag):
+In this case, the "real" UART0/UART1 transmitter unit is permanently disabled by setting the UART’s "sim-mode" bit.
+To enable the simulation mode just compile and install the application and add -DUART0_SIM_MODE -DUART0_SIM_MODE / -DUART1_SIM_MODE to the compiler’s USER_FLAGS variable (do not forget the -D suffix flag):

 sw/example/demo_blink_led$ make USER_FLAGS+=-DUART0_SIM_MODE clean_all all